-- Note 36 Consequent upon the de-monetisation of currency notes by Central government, toll collection had been suspended for 12 days between November 9, 2016 to December 2, 2016 for which the company has raised claims on HPWD for reimbursement of the expenses incurred during this period as per the provisions of the Concession Agreement entered into between the company and HPWD read along with NHAI circular dated November 29,2016 and December 6, 2016 in this regard.
-Amount of ₹ 24.61 million claimed, being contractually enforceable and certain of recovery, has been recognised as income.
-As at March 31, 2020, ₹ 24.61 million was receivable and disclosed under Other Financials Assets Current. - Note 37 As per the Concession agreement entered into with HPWD, periodic maintenance of Road shall be carried out by the Company at periodical intervals from the commercial operation date till the end of the concession period.
-These periodic maintenance viz, resulfacing expenses is a provision to be made considering the wear and lear of the road.
-The resulfacing expense is estimated based on the past experience and considering the use of Bituminous Concrete and Micro Sunfacing.
-The Company makes the estimate and carry the estimate at its present value in the books of account, since the company was not required to incurred the expenses on this account for the last years equivalent to the provision made in respective years, the Company has recalculated the provision and based on their revised calculation, there was a reversal of provision for resurfacing expenses for an amount of ₹.
-363.00 Millions.
-The same has been shown as other income in the financial statements, however the actual cost of resurfacing may vary as it is dependent on ageing of pavement, rate variation, test results - Note 38 As per the policy of the Company, the Intangible assets are amortised over the concession period on the basis of projected toll revenue based on traffic volume projections.
-During the year the Company appointed an independent traffic consultant to estimate the traffic volume of the vehicles for the balance concession period.
-Based on the report of traffic consultant, the Company has amortized the intangible assets based on the future toll revenue projections.
-As per the management the projections reflects the expected pattern in which the economic benefits of the intangible assets will consumed.
-Accordingly, the amortization expenses of the company 2019-20 comes to Rs 668.63 Million (PY Rs 358.96 Million)
+- Note 35 Consequent upon the de-monetisation of currency notes by Central government, toll collection had been suspended for 12 days between November 9, 2016 to December 2, 2016 for which the company has raised claims on HPWD for reimbursement of the expenses incurred during this period as per the provisions of the Concession Agreement entered into between the company and HPWD read along with NHAI circular dated November 29,2016 and December 6, 2016 in this regard.
+Amount of ₹ 24.61 million claimed, being contractually enforceable and certain of recovery, has been recognised as Income.
+As at March 31, 2021, ₹ 24.61 millions was receivable and disclosed under Other Financials Assets Current. - Note 36- The Company is engaged in "Road Infrastructure Projects" which in the context of Ind AS 108 "Operating Segment" is considered as the only segment.
+The Company's activities are restricted within India and hence, no separate geographical segment disclosure is considered necessary.

-of Bump integrator (BI) & Benkelman Beam Defection (BDD) & site condition (extent of pavement distress).

-- Note 39- The Company is engaged in "Road Infrastructure Projects" which in the context of Ind AS 108 "Operating Segment" is considered as the only segment.
-The Company's activities are restricted within India and hence, no separate geographical segment disclosure is considered necessary. - Note 40 Events after reporting year
+Note 37 - Events after reporting year